 You can check the Taiwan High Speed Rail website for a schedule of trains to Taichung from wherever you are.
-You can then buy a ticket using their 24 hour booking system.
 Like TRA trains, it’s a good idea to book as early as possible.
 HSR tickets can be bought up to 4 weeks in advance.

 If you can’t get a discount from the THSR website, then you can try KKday.
 They offer an HSR Unlimited Pass as well as discounted single-journey HSR tickets to Taichung from the following cities (click on the links for more information):

 If you’ll be proceeding to another city from Taichung, then you can purchase a discounted HSR ticket for that journey as well.

 As you can see from the chart above, highway buses are your cheapest option but they take longer.
 Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on routes, fares, and travel times.